Understanding General Obligation Bonds and Revenue Bonds

 Essential Services Bonds

 Within the revenue bond category, there are also “essential services” revenue bonds, which include projects related to water, sewer, and power systems.
 Since the revenue from such projects is seen as being more reliable, essential services revenue bonds are seen as being lower risk than bonds financed by revenue from non-essential services.
-That perceived lower risk is reflected in the slightly lower interest-rate returns of essential services bonds compared with the returns of other revenue bonds.
+That perceived lower risk is reflected in the slightly lower-interest-rate returns of essential services bonds compared with the returns of other revenue bonds.

 Typically, most bond fund managers will invest in a combination of general obligation and revenue bonds.
-Literature provided by the fund company will provide more details of the investments carried within a specific fund.
+Literature provided by the fund company will offer more details of the investments carried within a specific fund.

 Other Types of Municipal Bonds